Post No.: 0081

 Humans, as a species overall, pat themselves on the backs too much.
 Many humans are too myopic.
 According to the most up-to-date evidence – the first Homo sapiens appeared maybe only about 300,000-350,000 years ago, the first humans came about 2.5mya (million years ago), birds about 150mya, crocodiles about 250mya, spiders about 430mya, worms about 540mya, bacteria at least 3,800mya.
 Agriculture only came about 10,000 years ago, money was only invented about 7,000 years ago at the best estimate, the Industrial Revolution was only about 200 years ago.
 It’s only been about 80 years since nuclear weapons were invented.
 Please take a moment to really absorb these numbers before carrying on…

-Many humans look around today at their ‘mastery and control’ of this planet, shaping it to their desires – but we’re already concerned about the effects of human-accelerated global warming, the huge loss of biodiversity due to human activities (many experts in this field claim that we’re in the midst of the planet’s ‘6th mass extinction event’ – please read Post No.: 0071), nuclear war is always potentially only under 30 minutes away, space junk and communications satellites may collide and cascade into a Kessler syndrome (which will severely impact our heavily technology-reliant civilisation), antibiotic resistance is creating ‘super bugs’, economic booms and busts don’t look like they’re ever going to go away, global cyber attacks are easy to commit anonymously and from anywhere in the world, and so on.
+Many humans look around today admiring their ‘mastery and control’ of this planet, shaping it to their desires – but we’re already concerned about the effects of human-accelerated global warming, the huge loss of biodiversity due to human activities (many experts in this field claim that we’re in the midst of the planet’s ‘6th mass extinction event’ – please read Post No.: 0071), nuclear war is always potentially only under 30 minutes away, space junk and communications satellites may collide and cascade into a Kessler syndrome (which will severely impact our heavily technology-reliant civilisation), antibiotic resistance is creating ‘super bugs’, intensive farming and the wildlife trade could lead to viral pandemics, economic booms and busts don’t look like they’re ever going to go away, global cyber attacks are easy to commit anonymously and from anywhere in the world, and so on.
 A ‘few bad apples’ can now do so much damage to so many in a very short space of time!

 So there are lots of potential ways that advanced technology and illogically expecting infinite economic growth in a finite resource world can bring down civilisation.
 We’re creating so many potential ways to lose, and we only need to lose once.
 We must get our heads around timescales of mere hundreds versus hundreds of millions of years.
 Consumerism hasn’t proved itself yet by a long way according to the timescales of things historically surviving so far as presented above (it’s just a relatively recent experiment), especially when so many scientists and economists understand that the current economic model is ultimately unsustainable for the planet (not just because of the resources we want and take but the pollution/damage we leave in return).
 Well one doesn’t need to be a scientist or economist – it’s just logical reasoning when we use more things than we replenish.
 Meow.